-include "path/to/a/file"
+import "path/to/a/file"

-The above will include the file path/to/a/file.fut.
-When importing a nonlocal file (such as the standard library or the compiler search path), the path must begin with a forward slash.
+The above will include the file path/to/a/file.fut relative to the including file.
+When importing a nonlocal file (such as the basis library), the path must begin with a forward slash.

 Qualified imports are also possible, where a module is created for the file: